dd9jn/rfc4880bis/rfc4880bis.md

 algorithms listed are supported by the recipient's software.
 Algorithm numbers are in [](#constants).
 This is only found on a self-signature.

-#### Preferred AEAD Algorithms
+#### Preferred Encryption Modes

 (array of one-octet values)

-AEAD algorithm numbers that indicate which AEAD algorithms the key holder prefers to use.
+This is a deprecated subpacket with encryption mode numbers to indicate which modes the key holder prefers to use with OCB Encrypted Data Pakets.
+Implementations SHOULD ignore this subpacket and assume OCB.
 The subpacket body is an ordered list of octets with the most preferred listed first.
 It is assumed that only algorithms listed are supported by the recipient's software.
 Algorithm numbers are in [](#aead-algorithms).
 This is only found on a self-signature.
-Note that support for the AEAD Encrypted Data packet in the general is indicated by a Feature Flag.
+Note that support for the OCB Encrypted Data packet in the general is indicated by a Feature Flag.